-But the average operational size of holding which was 1.23 ha in 2005-06 has declined to 1.15 ha in 2010-11, at an average all India level.
+But the average operational size of land holding which was 1.23 ha in 2005-06 has declined to 1.15 ha in 2010-11, at an all India level.
 Which is below 3 acres on a more prevalent terminology.
-And, what it might be in the census of 2015-16 could be anyone’s wild guess.
-All in all, this shift will bring about economic stress.
-That will perforce change the farming paraphernalia, of an Indian farmer.
-But are we ready for this is the moot question?
+What it might be in the census of 2015-16 could be anyone’s wild guess.
+All in all, this shift will only bring about economic stress.
+That will perforce change the farming paraphernalia of an Indian farmer.
+But are we ready for it is the moot question?

-Juicing from the veritable census report in the table below, one finds.
+From the veritable census report in the table below one finds.
 The small and marginal <2 ha operational area has gone up from 41.14% to 44.58%.
 While both semi medium, medium and large holding have come down.
 And the average operational size of holding in <2 ha class has gone up from 83.29% to 85.01%.
 Now this should at least ring bells if not alarm bells.
 Further the table also conveys:

 |REDUCTION SWING IN SIZE OF LAND HOLDINGS|